npm/npmo-docs/troubleshooting/booting.md

 ## Step 1: Make Sure You Have Enough Disk Space

-A common cause of npm Enterprise failing can be your machine running out of disk space. run `du -h` and ensure that both your root volume, and the data directories you've configured under settings in `:8800`, have space available.
+A common cause of npm Enterprise failing can be your machine running out of disk space.
+Run `du -h` and ensure that both your root volume, and the data directories you've configured under settings in `:8800`, have space available.

-## Step 2: Upgrade to the Newest Version of Replicated on Your npme Server
+## Step 2: Upgrade to the Newest Version of Replicated on Your npmE Server

-Older versions of Replicated (npme's orchestration software) ran into booting problems more frequently.
+Older versions of Replicated (npme's orchestration software) run into booting problems more frequently.
 Upgrading to a newer version of the appliance will frequently resolve these issues.

   > make sure you've run backups recently, before upgrading your appliance.

-1. ssh into your npme server.
+1. SSH into your npmE server.
-2. run `replicated --version`
+2. Run `replicated --version`.
-3. if you you are on a version `< 2.0.0` run:
+3. If you you are on a version `< 2.0.0` run:
-  > `curl -sSL https://get.replicated.com/migrate-v2 | sudo bash`
+  > `curl -sSL https://get.replicated.com/migrate-v2 | sudo bash`.
-4. if you are on a version `> 2.0.0` run:
+4. If you are on a version `> 2.0.0` run:
-  > `sudo npm i npme -g --unsafe`
+  > `sudo npm i npme -g --unsafe`.

-## Step 3: Upgrade to the Newest Versions of the npme Containers
+## Step 3: Upgrade to the Newest Versions of the npmE Containers

 To upgrade your containers, visit the admin console on `:8800` and run "Check Now".